Removal of Bees

 This colony in Ryde was in place for 5+ years.
 The bees had been poisoned in the past, but the poison wore-off and the hive was re-colonized by bees a couple years later (the entry-point was not sealed…) Unfortunately, due to the poison, we could not save the honey, but we re-homed the bees to a regular beehive.
 Bees will smell the honey in “abandoned” hives and go to extreme lengths to get to it.
 It is best to remove the honey and back-fill with insulation in situations like this.

 This colony in Drummoyne was several years old.
 The bees were VERY friendly, which made removal much easier.
 You can see the bees in the dark patch behind my head.
-All of the white combs are for storing honey.
+All of the white combs are for storing honey, over 50kg of delicious honey was salvaged from this nest.

 This job was in Allambie Heights.
 The bees were there less than 2 weeks.

 Brick-veneer construction with no insulation leaves plenty of space for a bee nest between vertical studs.
 Bees entered from a standard wall vent immediately below this cavity.
-There are about 8,000 bees in a colony this size.
+There are at least 5,000 bees in a colony this size.

 This photo is a colony in Hunters Hill.
 The yellow cells in center are bee brood (bee larva sealed-in to undergo metamorphosis into flying insects).
 The white patch in upper right is mature honey.